subito-ai-for-bigdata/subito/README.md

 ## Publication

-**SuBiTO: Synopsis-based Training Optimization for Continuous Real-Time Neural Learning over Big Streaming Data** Errikos Streviniotis, George Klioumis, Nikos Giatrakos *In Proceedings of the 39th Annual AAAI Conference on Artificial Intelligence (AAAI'25)*, Philadelphia, Pennsylvania, USA, March 2025.
+**SuBiTO: Synopsis-based Training Optimization for Continuous Real-Time Neural Learning over Big Streaming Data** Errikos Streviniotis, George Klioumis, Nikos Giatrakos. *In Proceedings of the 39th Annual AAAI Conference on Artificial Intelligence (AAAI'25)*, Philadelphia, Pennsylvania, USA, March 2025.

 If you use this work, please cite it as follows: